Best No-Equipment Full body plan to add size and get in shape

 The most effective way to build muscle is to train at the 8-12 rep range.
 But since it is harder to scale the resistance on bodyweight, the better answer is “do as many as you possibly can”.

 But there is no need to do hundreds of reps, if you can do more than 25 reps on a given exercise the resistance is just too low and the exercise becomes less effective and quite frankly – long and boring.
 Consider changing to a more difficult variation or add a little resistance.
 Make sure to add the resistance only after you have mastered the exercise with perfect form.

 As for isometric exercises – the best range is to hold the position for 45-60 seconds.
 While if you can hold for more than 2 minutes it is time to consider a more difficult variation.

 How many times a week?

 For most people, the best way to train is every other day, means 3-4 times a week.
 This will give your muscles the time to rest and recover.
 But it really depends on your lifestyle and goals.
-In general, more exercise mean more results, it is really unlikely to reach to the point of overtraining unless you do it for couple of hours each day.
-So if you can and want to train everyday, do it.
+In general, more exercise means more results, it is really unlikely to reach to the point of overtraining unless you do it for a couple of hours each day.
+So if you can and want to train every day, do it.
 And if you can only exercise once a week, or just do 2 exercises each day it is still much better than having no training at all.